Definitions and frequently asked questions

 What if someone I know tells me they were assaulted?

 Help them to feel believed and supported and to access specialist support at or external to the university.
-Your support can make a large difference to their healing.
+Your support can make a significant difference to their healing.

 Learn more about how to respond to a disclosure about sexual violence and complete the University's responding to disclosures module: Recognise.
 Respond.
 Refer. for staff and for students.